openshift/source-to-image/README.md

 The `sti build` workflow is:

 1. `sti` creates a container based on the build image and passes it a tar file that contains:
-    1. The application source in `src`
+    1. The application source in `src`, excluding any files selected by `.s2iignore`
     1. The build artifacts in `artifacts` (if applicable - see [incremental builds](#incremental-builds))
 1. `sti` sets the environment variables from `.sti/environment` (optional)
 1. `sti` starts the container and runs its `assemble` script